 Arthur William Field Connery was born in July 1887 in Ashton-under-Lyne.
-He was the son of Major Michael Henry Connery.
+He was the son of Major Michael Henry Connery and the brother of Hon.
+Lieut.
+Joseph Michael Connery.

 Educated at the Victoria Street boarding School in Southport he joined the Great Central Railway Company and served for about 12 years in Manchester and London.
 Around 1913 he resigned his position in order to take up an appointment with the Central Argentine Railways in Buenos Aires.